metamathematics/C-Exercises/Chapter01/README.txt

 14. Write a program to print a histogram of the frequencies of different characters.

 15. Rewrite the temperature conversion program to use a function for conversion.

+16. Revise the main routine of the longest-line program so it will correctly print the length of arbitrarily long input lines, and as much as possible of the text.

+17. Write a program to print all input lines longer than 80 characters.

+18. Write a program to remove trailing blanks and tabs from each line of input, and to delete entire blank lines.

+19. Write a function called 'reverse(s)' that reverses the string s.
+Use it to write a program that reverses its input a line at a time.